The Friday Report July 6, 2018Quick wrap up of a few hot topic newsworthy stories in the supply chain logistics industry

 Innovative retailers are trying a myriad of new strategies to attract and satisfy the needs of consumers.
 Many online retailers are now heading back to the “real” world, the real estate world that is, land of brick-and-mortar retail.

 As part of the re-engineering of the retail supply chain, some online e-commerce retailers have decided to open retail store locations so that consumers can touch, feel and experience goods.
-Types of retail stores vary from showrooms to full service stores.
+Types of retail stores vary from showrooms to

 Here are some of the popular e-commerce retailers that have opened retail stores: